 Diet soda’s, including diet coke, may be no calorie and zero carb drinks, however the artificial active ingredients discovered in these beverages don’t support the health objectives of the keto diet.

-What you need to understand is that artificially sweetened sodas can not be justified on a strict keto diet from a nutritional standpoint.
-These beverages are not healthy and ought to not be a routine feature of any healthy diet plan, keto or otherwise.
+You need to understand that artificially sweetened sodas can not be justified on a strict keto diet from a nutritional standpoint.
+These beverages are unhealthy and should not be a routine feature of any healthy diet plan, keto or otherwise.

 Beginners on the keto diet frequently think it is okay to consume unhealthy foods as long as it’s low carbohydrate and keeps your ketone levels high.